Updated on January 21, 2026 by Angelika Klein

 Current opening hours & guided tours: Website of Aachen Cathedral

-Getting here & Location
+Getting there & location

 Railroad: